Iancic/Karting/README.md

 # Karting
-Git repository pentru jocul cu karting.
+A git repository for my karting game.